 It might sound a bit weird, but this one helps me a lot.
 If you think about it, you wouldn’t be able to do your job without your team or your boss.
 Show them you appreciate them by showing some gratitude.

 A little thanks goes a long way and you would be surprised how it can change the dynamics of the work place into a more positive one.
 It doesn’t even have to be for anything special.
 A simple thank you to your team at the end of the day or a thanks to your manager when they support you can have a huge impact on the dynamics between you and others.

 6. Have a Mantra

 In my old job, I used to have a note stuck to the wall that my work bestie gave me when I went for the interview.
 It simply said “good luck”.
-It stayed with me ever since, reminding me that actually luck didn’t have anything to do with it.
+It stayed with me the entire time I was at that job.
+It reminded me that actually luck didn’t have anything to do with it.
 I was more than capable of doing that job.
 Despite how I might have felt in that stressful situation, I was competent and that’s why they employed me.

 Find yourself a little message or mantra that either comforts you or reminds you how good you are.
 Place it somewhere visible so when it’s all getting on top of you, you can read it.
 It makes a massive difference.

 You don’t have to keep the same mantra for years on end.
 Some people change it weekly and others even daily.
 Find what works for you and run with it.
 You could even make it a team thing to boost morale.

 7. Don’t have your lunch at your desk

 I am massively guilty of eating at my desk.
 We think it’s easier because we can quickly reply to those emails or catch up on other bits of admin.
 The problem is, this doesn’t give our minds a chance to rest.